ryu9827/bootcamp-slices/README.md

 ### What is this repository for? ###

-* Blockchain Lab
+* Blockchain Lab Bootcamp
-* Bootcamp
-* Jan 9 - Feb
+* Jan 9 - Feb 16

 ### Structure ###

 * Presentations - our weekly progress tracking
-* Memories - some specific things to remember
+* Docs - some specific things to remember